 * Sara B. received a recognition from DC Metro Theatre Arts for her sound design work " Edith can shoot things and hit'them" at Iron Crow Theatre in Baltimore. "... reinforce the sense of time and place, as well as providing cover for smooth transitions between scenes."

 * Susan Stroupe (2012) directed Submersive Theatre's site-specific theatre "H.T.
 Darling's Incredible Musaeum Presents: The Treasures of New Galapagos, Astonishing Aquisitions from the Perisphere".
 Click here for the fabulous review from Baltimore City Paper!

 * Rohaizad Suaidi (2001) is back in Baltimore!
 He has received a recognition from DC Metro Theatre Arts for the role of Kenny he played in " Edith can shoot things and hit'them" at Iron Crow Theatre.
-He will be appearing in Single Carrot's "Promnade: Baltimore" in June 2017.
+He has appeared in Single Carrot's "Promnade: Baltimore" in June 2017.

 * Monique Holt (2010) just completed translating "Hamlet" for Charles Fee of Great Lakes Theatre Festival.
 In February, she will be in Burgundy, France to coach and supervise the American actors signing in French and Russian Sign Languages for a "Tolstoy-based story" film.
 In June, 2017 She will be co-facilitate TCG: Theatre Communication Group’s 27th Annual National 3-Days Conference in Portland, OR.

 * KT Peterson (2010) is developing a new musical called LIGHT & SHADOW at Theater On the Square in Indianapolis in collaboration with Tony Guerrero.
 She is working on her first novel, teaching Playwriting, and will be producing a new play in Fringe season called FAITH, IOWA.